-COSTS AND ARRANGEMENTS ASSOCIATED WITH DECANT COST TEMPORARY MOVE PERMANENT MOVE Removal service Association to arrange move, in conjunction with tenant and with an approved contractor.
+COSTS AND ARRANGEMENTS ASSOCIATED WITH DECANT COST ies in cases of developmen TEMPORARY MOVE PERMANENT MOVE Removal service Association to arrange move, in conjunction with tenant and with an approved contractor.
 Packing materials to be delivered in advance if required.
 Packing service to be provided for tenants who are not capable of doing this and who do not have anyone who can assist.
 As for temporary move Storage of household goods Where it is not possible for these to go with the tenant, either because the tenant is moving to smaller accommodation or is moving to B and B or with family or friends, the Association will meet reasonable storage costs Does not apply Disconnecting and reconnecting of existing goods, cooker, washing machine, tumble drier, dishwasher Association to arrange and directly pay an approved contractor.
 If the tenant has a gas cooker, but there is no gas supply in the temporary decant property, then the cooker will be stored, and an electric cooker provided for the duration of the decant.
 The Association will arrange and directly pay the approved contractor.
 If the tenant has a gas cooker, but there is no gas supply in the new accommodation, then the Association will make arrangements to have a gas supply installed (if at all possible and there is already a gas supply into the development) or to contribute to the cost of a replacement electric cooker Telephone/broadband The Association will pay for the cost of disconnection and reconnection.
 Tenant to arrange the switch and Association to reimburse the cost within 7 days of receiving receipts.
 Tenant to arrange the switch and Association to reimburse the cost within days of receiving receipts.

 Other electrical appliances Association to arrange and pay for electrical and other fitments (eg light fittings, shower) installed by the tenant to either be removed and stored, or to be made safe and left in place for the duration of the decant period.
 This may depend on whether the tenant needed and obtained permission from the Association to have the fitment installed in their current home.
 The Association to arrange for electrical and other fitments (eg light fittings) installed by the tenant to be moved to their new home.
 This may depend on whether the tenant needed and obtained permission from the Association to have the fitment installed in their current home.
 Adaptations The Association will arrange and pay for the cost of any physical adaptations needed to the decant accommodation in order to enable the tenant to sustain their tenancy.
 This may include moving existing adaptations from their current home.
 The advice of an Occupational Therapist will be obtained, where possible, before an adaptation is installed.
 The Association will arrange for any community alarm service to be reconnected in the decant accommodation As for temporary move.
-Curtains and blinds The Association will provide curtains/blinds and necessary curtain rails etc in the temporary accommodation with tenants able to choose from a small range.
-The expectation is that tenants will take down existing curtains/blinds and store in their temporary accommodation.
-Where reasonable, storage of these items may be arranged by the Association on a case by case basis for the duration of the decant.
-If existing curtains/blinds do not fit the new accommodation, the Association will provide curtains/blinds in the new accommodation with tenants able to choose from a range matching as closely as possible the quality of their existing curtains/blinds.
+Curtains and blinds If existing curtains/blinds do not fit the new accommodation, the Association will provide curtains/blinds in the new accommodation with tenants able to choose from a range matching as closely as possible the quality of their existing curtains/blinds If existing curtains/blinds do not fit the new accommodation, the Association will provide curtains/blinds in the new accommodation with tenants able to choose from a range matching as closely as possible the quality of their existing curtains/blinds.